 Guarantee / Terms:

-You can cancel your enrollment at any time.
-If you cancel in the first 30 days, you'll get a full refund.
+Cancel your enrollment at any time.
+If you cancel in the first 30 days, you will receive a full refund.

 Most Helpful User Reviews